zimolzak/psci-resource-proposal/README.md

 This section will guide sites to determine their priorities and understand how e-triggers could be employed to have the greatest impact.
-The *Measure Dx Organizational Readiness Checklist*[^appendix] will provide a framework for this step.[^measure] Sites will select one or more measurement strategies, and they will ensure that sufficient resources are available for diagnostic safety measurement activities.
+The *Measure Dx General Organizational Readiness Checklist* will provide a framework for this step.
+(See Part II, p.\ 8 of *Measure Dx*.[^appendix]) Sites will select one or more measurement strategies, and they will ensure that sufficient resources are available for diagnostic safety measurement activities.
 Sites must ensure sufficient personnel and technical